aalug/ambassador_vue/README.md

-# Ambassador Vue.js app
+# Vue.js Ambassador app
-It is a frontend for the ambassador_drf - https://github.com/aalug/ambassador_drf
-built with the Django REST framework
+It is a frontend for the [ambassador_drf app](https://github.com/aalug/ambassador_drf) built with the Django REST framework.

 ### App is built with: